vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 $$\beta_k = \prod_{i=1}{k-1} (1-\beta_i')\cdot\beta_k'$$

 How can this be interpreted as a generative process?
 Consider $$\beta_k$$ as the length of a piece of stick.
 You start with a unit-length stick and 'walk' down the natural numbers in order.
 At each step you flip a coin with weight $$\beta_i'$$, if the coin comes up false, you continue to the next natural number; if the coin comes up true at some point $$k$$, then we break the stick at that point.
 That piece of stick gets assigned to $$\beta_k$$, and recurse on the remaining length of the stick.
+Note that the recursion implies that the stick may be broken up into infinitely many pieces.

 Notice that the length of the piece that we break off is determined by the concentration parameter $$\alpha$$.
 As the size of the parameter increases, the chances of flipping the coin to true is higher and therefore the stick lengths become shorter.
 This means that earlier draws from the DP are more likely to be redrawn than later draws.